Valter Dario Maggi

 Valter Dario Maggi (born 12 August 1956) is an Italian prelate of the Catholic Church who served more than seven years as the Bishop of Ibarra, Ecuador.

 Biography

 Valter Dario Maggi was born in Brignano Gera d’Adda on 12 August 1956.
 He completed his studies in philosophy and theology at the Episcopal Seminary of Bergamo, as a student of the "Paradiso" Missionary Seminary.
 He was ordained a priest of the Archdiocese of Foggia-Bovino on 15 June 1985.
-In 1989 he obtained a licenciate in marriage and family theology at the John Paul II Institute in Rome.
+In 1989 he obtained a licentiate in marriage and family theology at the John Paul II Institute in Rome.